North Carolina Highway 177

-North Carolina Highway 177 (NC 177) is a 16 mi route in the piedmont region of North Carolina.
+North Carolina Highway 177 (NC 177) is a 16 mi route in the Piedmont region of North Carolina.
 The road runs from South Carolina Highway 177 (SC 177) at the North Carolina-South Carolina border, through the town of Hamlet to U.S. Highway 1 (US 1) just south of Hoffman and just north of Rockingham.
 NC 177 was created in 1961 as a renumbering of NC 77.

 Route description

 SC 177 becomes NC 177 at the North Carolina–South Carolina border south of Hamlet.
-The road runs through an area with many farms and forest until reaching US 74 (future Interstate 74) south of Hamlet.
+The road runs through an area with many farms and forest until reaching US 74/Interstate 74 south of Hamlet.
 The road enters Hamlet along Cheraw Road and runs through the downtown area.
 The road exits Hamlet passing near Dobbins Heights and a large railroad yard.
 NC 177 then follows King Street to its end at US 1 next to the Rockingham Speedway.

 History

 NC 177 was created in 1961 as a renumbering of NC 77, around the same time Interstate 77 was being constructed in the state.
 The road has stayed the same since its beginning.